Convex-Dev/convex/docs/tutorial/lisp-guide.md

 ```

-Keywords are special literal values that are intended for use as keys in hash maps, sets, etc. They can also be conveniently used as field names in records, or as special markers values like "enums" in other languages.
+Keywords are special literal values that are intended for use as keys in hash maps, sets, etc. They can also be conveniently used as field names in records, as special unique marker values, or as a member of a defined set of values like "enums" in other languages.

 ```clojure
 :foo